benjamincharity/angular-json-calendar/README.md

 **Optional:** `Bool`

 This boolean value determines if the month titles will be visible.
-If set to true, The month name will be output before each month.
+If set to true, the month name will be output before each month.

 ```html